 We are currently working with autism charities to develop an adult sensory bag, which we hope to launch in the future.

-The Sensory bag must be handed back to the information desk of hire within 5 hours.
+- The Sensory bag must be handed back to the customer service desk of hire within 5 hours.

 Please note: The Sensory Bag must only be used in the confines of the intu shopping centre from where it has been hired and is not to be taken outside the shopping centre.